eshamster/ps-experiment/README.markdown

 ## Installation

-This library is not submitted to quicklisp repository.
+This library is "not" submitted to quicklisp repository.
 So please do "git clone" this to a proper directory.
 Then,

 ```lisp
 (ql:quickload :ps-experiment)